Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally closed sets: the marriage case

 \section{Internally closed sets: the marriage case}

-A \emph{marriage} instance~\cite{gale1962college} is a special case of a roommate instance, satisfying the additional constraint that $A$ can be partitioned into two disjoint sets $X=\{x_1, x_2, \dots, x_p\}$ and $Y=\{y_1, y_2, \dots, y_q\}$, where the preference list of any agent in $X$ consists only of a subsets of agents in $Y$, and the preference list of any agent in $Y$ consists only of a subset of agents in $X$.
-An agent $x \in X$ is called an $X$-agent, and similarly $y \in Y$ a $Y$-agent.
-We denote a marriage instance as $T(X\cup Y, >)$ or succinctly by $T$.
+A \emph{marriage} instance~\cite{gale1962college} is a special case of a roommate instance, satisfying the additional constraint that $A$ can be partitioned into two disjoint sets $X=\{x_1, x_2, \dots, x_p\}$ and $Y=\{y_1, y_2, \dots, y_q\}$, where the preference list of any agent in $X$ consists only of a subsets of agents in $Y$ (hence, by symmetry, the preference list of any agent in $Y$ consists only of a subset of agents in $X$).
+An agent $x \in X$ is called an \emph{$X$-agent}, and similarly $y \in Y$ is called a \emph{$Y$-agent}.
+We denote a marriage instance by $T(X\cup Y, >)$ or succinctly by $T$.
 All the other notations extend from the roommate setting.
 Here is an example of a preference table $T$ for a bipartite instance, with agents $X=\{x_1,x_2\}$, $Y=\{y_1,y_2\}$:

-The goal of this section is twofold: first, we give two alternative characterizations of internally closed sets of matchings in the marriage case (see Theorem \ref{thm:internally_closed_characterization}) - one that is purely algebraic, and another that relies on a generalization of the classical concept of rotations, also introduced in the current section.
-Second, we use the second characterization to show the following. \begin{theorem} \texttt{IStoIC-MC} can be solved in $O(n^4)$, where $n$ is the number of agents in the marriage instance in input. \end{theorem}
+The goal of this section is twofold: first, we give two alternative characterizations of internally closed sets of matchings in the marriage case (see Theorem \ref{thm:internally_closed_characterization}) -- one that is purely algebraic, and another one that relies on a generalization of the classical concept of rotations, which is also introduced in the current section.
+Then, we use the second characterization to show the following. \begin{theorem} \texttt{IStoIC-MC} can be solved in time $O(n^4)$, where $n$ is the number of agents in the marriage instance in input. \end{theorem}